kieranjwhite/fezier/README.md

-If fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by multiplying the the x, y coords in the dirty rectangle by the value returnd by draw_brushMagFactor(&brush) and dirty rectangle must be scaled by the same value during compositing.
-The bounding box containing the source pixels is specified by the recangle returned by the draw_canvasDirty function.
+If fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by multiplying the the x,y coords in the dirty rectangle by the value returnd by draw_brushMagFactor(&brush) and the source pixels (still specified by the dirty rectangle) must be scaled by the same value during compositing.

 The dirty recangle returned by the draw_canvasDirty function is reset at the start of every draw_strokeMoveTo function call.
 To allow for